The Proposal Info tab contains primary customer and job details.

 - Enter the Purchase Order number provided by the customer.
 This number will then populate throughout the system for billing purposes.

-- Next Install Date – If you know when the installation is going to take place, you can enter the date here.
+- Next Install Date – If you know when the installation will occur, you can enter the date here.
 This date will appear on the resulting sales order and projects to aid in scheduling the work.

 If the customer detail you are looking for is not available on the popover window, click the Go To Contact button to go to the actual customer record in CRM.